-In HEV system level control, the torque seen by the wheels is split in real time between the internal combustion engine (ICE) and electric motor.
+In vehicle system level control, the torque seen by the wheels is split in real time between the internal combustion engine (ICE) and the electric motor.
 The split ratio changes dynamically to use the motor to produce fluctuating power peaks and leave the baseline power to the ICE.
 This requires instantaneous torque response from the motor.
-Stator flux oriented drive offers the needed torque control.
-It witnesses considerable recent research efforts mostly because it is less prone to motor parameters variation and requires no speed feedback for flux orientation [12], compared to the rotor flux oriented control.
+Stator-flux-oriented drive offers the needed torque control.
+It witnesses considerable recent research efforts mostly because it is less prone to motor parameter variation and requires no speed feedback for flux orientation [12], compared to the rotor-flux-oriented control.

-As a popular variant of the stator flux oriented control, direct torque control with space vector modulation (DTC-SVM) [12, 13], has been chosen as the motor drive in this work.
+As a popular variant of the stator-flux-oriented control, DTC-SVM [12], [13] has been chosen as the motor drive in this paper.
 Its block diagram is given in Fig. 3.
-The stationary frame d-q voltage references (reference voltage vector v{ref}) are computed by the DTC-SVM in real time and then synthesized by the modulation control set introduced hereafter.
+The stationary frame q-d voltage references (reference voltage vector $v{\rm ref}$ ) are computed by the DTC-SVM in real time and then synthesized by the modulation control set that is introduced hereafter.